adnan-sahin/vue-datatable-component/README.md

  **Component props:**
  **items**: It is used for passing json data as property.
  **headers**: It is used for passing table headers as property.
+ **multisortable**: Specifies whether the component is multisortable or not.

 **headers property details:**
  - **text**: It is used to display header text.